andrewguest/andrewguest.github.io/README.md

 Links to your profile for each of the services you define will appear in the `<header>` of your website, appended to your bio.
 And if those services support sharing, any blog posts that you publish will include links to share that post using each social media service.

-**Note**: This feature is supported by two files in your repository:

-- `/_data/social_media.yml`: Defines each of the supported services, including variable name, display name, URL path, and SVG icon.
-- `/_includes/social_media_share_url.html`: Outputs the share URL required for any of the supported social media services that support sharing URLs.

-If you're interested in adding a social media service that's not already supported in this repo, you can edit these two files to build that support.

 ## Adding pages

 To **add a page** to your website (e.g. detailed resume):